gevaertlab/RNA-GAN/README.md

 ## Requirements and versions

-Requirements could be still by using pip:
+Requirements could be installed by using pip:

 ```
 pip install -r requirements.txt